marcodpt/tint/README.md

 used by any team of designers or people with no javascript knowledge.
  - the template syntax allow very simple and elegant templates without repeat yourself.
+ - see also [Merlin](https://github.com/marcodpt/merlin), a tint based framework.

 ## Showcase
 The classic TODO app, with an initial server-rendered state.